School paid ransom after cyber-attack

 Durham Police has not commented on the case, but a spokesman said it would not recommend a ransom be paid.

-Phil Butler, a former police officer and cyber-crime expert at Roxburgh Forensics, said it was "madness" the payout was made by the school, which had responded to a BBC Freedom of Information request.
+Phil Butler, a former police officer and cyber-crime expert at Roxburgh Forensics, said it was "madness" the payout was made by the school, which had responded to a Freedom of Information request from BBC Newcastle.

 He said: "You're exposing yourself to a whole world of pain, becoming an easy target for future attacks, and not only that you're encouraging the criminality, actually potentially facilitating money laundering."